ngchain/ngcore/docs/contract.md

   (func (export "main")
     (drop (call $set (i32.const 0) (i32.const 3) (i32.const 3) (i32.const 3)))))
 ```

+## Receipts & events (non-consensus)

+Every contract run a tx triggers lands in a LOCAL receipt (tx hash ->
+runs with outcome, error, gas and emitted events).
+Receipts never enter
+block hashes: each node derives them deterministically by executing the
+chain, and a reorg replay regenerates them for the winning branch.
+Query with the `getReceipt` rpc ({hash}) — it also reports the tx's
+block and confirmations; `callContract` previews the events a real tx
+would emit.
+Note: a node which fast-synced (snapshot mode) has no
+receipts for txs below its checkpoint, since it never executed them.

 See `ngstate/wasm_test.go` for more contracts exercising every module.